Healthdirect Free Australian health advice you can count on.

 Can cancer be prevented?

-Almost 1 in 3 cancers can be prevented.
+It is known that 1 in 3 cancers could be prevented by living a healthy lifestyle.
 The best ways to prevent cancer are to:

 You can also get checked regularly for some cancers.
 There are free screening programs available for breast cancer, cervical cancer and bowel cancer.